quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 ## frame_created {#h3-framecreated}
 Importance: Core

-This event is emitted when the HTTP/3 framing actually happens.
+The `frame_created` event is emitted when the HTTP/3 framing actually happens.
 This does not necessarily coincide with HTTP/3 data getting passed to the QUIC layer.
-For that, see the "stream_data_moved" event in {{QLOG-QUIC}}.
+For that, see the `stream_data_moved` event in {{QLOG-QUIC}}.

 Definition: